 And finally, keep a journal on your garden’s progress.
 Take notes, remember your mistakes and record your victories.
 Gardening is a process and it takes time to figure out exactly what works for you.
 And don’t forget to have fun!

 Did you find these tips helpful?
-Do you have any other tips for planting and planning a garden that you would like to share?
+Do you have any other tips for planning and planting a vegetable garden that you would like to share?
 Tell us in the comments.